jalik/js-logger/README.md

 ## Levels of logging

-Several logging levels are available to differentiate important events.
-Below is the list of levels ordered from the **less important to the most important**.
+The following logging levels are available (ordered from the **less important to the most important**).

 - `debug`: used for debugging messages
 - `info`: used for informational messages